What you can expect from us

 Student Recognition by the Royal College of Psychiatrists

 The RCPsych is also keen to encourage students in psychiatry, and we make sure our students know about possible opportunities from the college, including prizes, conferences and free student associate membership.
-The RCPsych has developed a new initiative of Pathfinder Fellowships, which provide mentorship, paper/online journals and financial support for research, electives and conference attendance.
-Two Cambridge students were awarder Pathfinder Fellowships in the first round in 2013.
-For more details on what the RCPsych can do for students, please see their website here .
+The RCPsych has developed psychiatry foundation fellowships, which provide mentorship, paper/online journals and financial support for research, electives and conference attendance as part of the Foundation Programme for newly qualified doctors. https://www.rcpsych.ac.uk/become-a-psychiatrist/med-students/awards-prizes-and-bursaries/psychiatry-foundation-fellowship

 We have three prizes that can be awarded annually following appropriate competition: